DinisCruz/Book_Hacking_Portugal/manuscript/Hacking.md

 The generation that was hacking Linux boxes while we were in university is the same generation that is solving fundamental problems today.

-We need to make sure that this new generation knows what a Raspberry Pi is, knows what is inside, and knows how to build one.
-There is a factory in Portugal where this can be done.
+We need to make sure that this new generation knows what a Raspberry Pi is, knows what is inside, and knows how to build one (see https://www.raspberrypi.org/blog/ten-millionth-raspberry-pi-new-kit/).
+There should be a factory in Portugal that can do this.

 ### Be different